ibrahimel/docker-apps/README.md

 ## **How to contribute**

 - To report a bug or suggest additions don't hesitate to create an issue.
-- To add new images please fork the project, add the images by copying one of the existing ones and follow same architecture to make in installable by the scripts and create a pull request.
+- To add new images please fork the project, add the images by copying one of the existing ones and follow same architecture to make it installable by the scripts and create a pull request.